I have been an online writer for over six years. I am a composer, musician, and a passionate advocate for the arts.

 Besides these ironies, the Ars Nova had a tremendous impact on the history of music.
 Directly, Philippe de Vitry would be a large influence on the next generation of composers, especially Guillaume de Machaut.
 The new notation system would spread throughout Europe and eventually begin to develop into the modern musical notation system that is used today.

 Music of Philippe de Vitry

-Below are some other articles I have written about the history and development of classical music.
+Below are two other articles I have written about the history and development of classical music.

-This article explores the early days of the symphony in classical music.
-It's rise from being a short orchestral overture to becoming the pinnacle of instrumental music has made it one of the most popular genres of classical music listened to today.
+- The Early History of the Symphony: Origins and Evolving Structure: This article explores the early days of the symphony in classical music.
+Its rise from being a short orchestral overture to becoming the pinnacle of instrumental music has made it one of the most popular genres of classical music listened to today.

 Music-and-Art-45 (author) from USA, Illinois on June 26, 2014: